missingfaktor/akar/FAQs.md

 `core.match` might eventually evolve into a [predicate dispatch](https://github.com/clojure/core.match/wiki/Crazy-Ideas) library.
 Akar has no such plans.
 It is a far less ambitious project from that perspective.

-### Q. Why did you not use `core.spec` to implement the syntactic layer?
+### Q. Why did you not use `clojure.spec` to implement the syntactic layer?

-A major chunk of this library was written in November 2015. `core.spec` was not available at the time.
+A major chunk of this library was written in November 2015. `clojure.spec` was not available at the time.

-Migration to `core.spec` is on our radar.
+Migration to `clojure.spec` is on our radar.

 ### Q. Why did you not implement Akar using optics?